Jaén, Peru: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and C. Make sure to pick the correct kind.
-The majority of adapters currently being sold are just plugs and require your electronics to change the voltage themselves.
-If your electronics can't do that they could burn up.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types A and C. Be sure to find the necessary kind.
+A lot of adapters currently sold are simply plugs and expect your devices to convert the voltage themselves.
+If your devices can't do that they could burn up.
+This one works in most areas.

 A portable power bank, like this one